Tiger conservation: Other areas

 Forest cover in Vietnam has been reduced to less than 15% of the original extent before the 1940s, due to warfare, illegal logging, and slash and burn agricultural practices.
 The tiger is legally protected in the country since 1960, but trade of tiger body parts continued to the mid 1990s.
 Tigers were still present in northern Vietnam bordering China in the 1990s.
 As of 2015, this population is considered possibly extinct.

+In Laos, 14 tigers were documented in semi-evergreen and evergreen forest interspersed with grassland in Nam Et-Phou Louey National Protected Area during surveys from 2013 to 2017.
+In Sumatra, tiger populations range from lowland peat swamp forests to rugged montane forests.
 The tiger population in Laos was already depleted when National Biodiversity Conservation Areas were established in 1993.
 By the late 1990s, tigers were still present in at least five conservation areas.
 Hunting of tigers for illegal trade of body parts and opportunistic hunting of tiger prey species were considered the main threats to the country's tiger population.
 Five tigers were recorded in Nam Et-Phou Louey National Protected Area between April 2003 and June 2004.
 Large wild prey species occurred at low densities so that tigers hunted small prey and livestock, which probably affected their reproduction negatively.

 In Cambodia, tigers were sighted in remote forest areas in the mid 1980s.
 Protected areas were established in 1993, but large extents of forest outside these areas were given as logging concessions to foreign companies.
 In 1998, interviewed hunters corroborated tiger presence in the Cardamom and Dâmrei Mountains.
 During surveys between 1999 and 2007 in nine protected areas and more than 300 locations across the country, tigers were recorded only in the Mondulkiri Protected Forest and in Virachey National Park.
 The country's tiger population was therefore considered extremely small.
 As of 2015, it is considered possibly extinct.

 In Thailand, forests were protected by establishing 81 national parks, 39 wildlife sanctuaries and 49 non-hunting areas between 1962 and 1996, including 12 protected areas exceeding 1000 km2.
 Logging was banned in 1989.
 Despite this extensive protected area network, tigers were recorded in 10 of 17 protected area complexes during countrywide surveys between 2004 and 2007.
 Tiger density was lower than predicted on basis of available forest habitat.
-The Myanmar tiger population was limited to the Tanintharyi Region and Hukaung Valley Wildlife Sanctuary in 2006.